-3. After idling for a few seconds, release the parking brake, apply the brake, shift into gear and drive.
+3. After idling for a few seconds, apply the brake, shift into gear and drive.

-Note: If the engine does not start on the first try, turn the key to the off position, wait 10 seconds and try Step 2 again.
-If the engine still fails to start, press the accelerator to the floor and try Step 2 again, keeping the accelerator on the floor until the engine begins to accelerate above cranking speeds; this will allow the engine to crank with the fuel shut off in case the engine is flooded with fuel.
+Note: If the engine does not start on the first try, turn the key to the off position, wait 10 seconds and try step 2 again.
+If the engine still fails to start, press the accelerator to the floor and try step 2 again, keeping the accelerator on the floor until the engine begins to accelerate above cranking speeds; this will allow the engine to crank with the fuel shut off in case the engine is flooded with fuel.